 Does Honda or Toyota Offer Better Safety Features?

 Honda and Toyota have been at the forefront of the market when it comes down to helpful safety technologies for your hilly Northern Colorado commute, especially in the affordable crossover segment.
-Both Honda Sensing Suite and Toyota Safety Sense technologies employ active features to help crashes from occurring.
+Both the Honda Sensing Suite and Toyota Safety Sense technologies employ active features to help crashes from occurring.

 But which safety package – and, as a consequence, which brand – is best for you?